 I recently started a small-group fitness class for post-partum moms and am L-O-V-I-N-G it so far!
-I’m introverted to the extent that I almost always experience “signer-uppers remorse”, aka the minute after agreeing to do something that requires me to change into real pants and leave the house, I regret it, BUT, this time has been different.
-(Maybe because I don’t have to change pants.)
 Working out/doing something just for me has been mostly absent from my life for the past five years, and for that hour twice a week in the gym I’m not a busy wife and working Mom of three, I’m a woman taking care of herself.

-My recipe for Gluten Free Apple Crisp is simple: chopped Granny Smith apples are sweetened and spiced with cinnamon and sugar then buried under an oat-based topping (see below for the ONLY brand of gluten free oats I buy) and baked until crisp.
+My recipe for Gluten Free Apple Crisp is simple: chopped Granny Smith apples are sweetened and spiced with cinnamon and sugar then buried under an oat-based topping and baked until crisp.
 By the way, I was recently made aware that some apple crisp recipes don’t call for oats which, honestly, I’m still recovering from.
 Apple Crisp without oats is like going out to eat with three small children – a recipe for disaster!
 (Ask me how dinner on Wednesday night went.)

 How to Make This Recipe:

-Pour the apples into a small/medium-sized baking dish that’s been sprayed with nonstick spray then to the same bowl add 1/2 cup each brown sugar and gluten free old fashioned oats, 1/4 cup each cold butter (or vegan butter) cut into cubes and a gluten free flour blend, plus a pinch of salt.
+Pour the apples into a small/medium-sized baking dish that’s been sprayed with nonstick spray then to the same bowl add brown sugar, gluten free old fashioned oats, butter (or vegan butter) and gluten free flour, plus a pinch of salt.
 Use a pastry cutter or your fingers to combine the ingredients into a crumbly paste.

 Sprinkle the topping over the apples then bake for 30-35 minutes at 350 degrees or until the topping is golden brown (not too dark or it can taste burnt.)

 Let the apple crisp cool slightly then scoop into a dish and DEVOUR!
-I hope you love this classic yet incredibly delicious apple crisp recipe – enjoy!
+I hope you love this classic yet incredibly delicious gluten free apple crisp recipe – enjoy!

 - Caramel Apple Crisp with Easy Caramel Sauce >